[UPDATED: September 3, 2019]

 Although it is good practice to provide ADA signage for every room, there are certain rooms that are required to have these signs.
 Any room or area that is designated for a specific use that will not change frequently, such as a restroom or vending area, is required to post ADA signs.
 It is important, and often vital, to help disabled or sightless patrons safely navigate your building.
 Therefore, rooms that are permanent spaces for a specific use should be marked with ADA signs.
 Also, if the sign features a pictogram, there must be tactile lettering to accompany the imagery.
 Spaces that are required to have ADA signs include restrooms, vending areas, numbered rooms, floor numbers and any space that is used for a specific purpose that is not likely to change.
 Rooms that are open to interpretation, or used for different purposes, may include meeting rooms, classrooms and offices.

 When considering where to hang ADA or braille signs, think of people who are sightless or who are navigating your building at the height of a wheelchair.
-The latest ADA regulations state that ADA signs must hang no lower than 48 inches above the floor, and no higher than 60 inches above the floor.
+The latest ADA regulations state that compliant signs must hang no lower than 48 inches above the floor, measured from the bottom of the lowest characters, and no higher than 60 inches, measured from the bottom of the highest characters, above the floor.
 This means that any person who is visually impaired or seated in a wheelchair must be able to touch and interpret the sign.
 During an emergency, a disabled patron should be able to safely find their way out of your building without confusion.
-Visually impaired and handicapped people are aware of where ADA signs should be located, and if they are not hanging in the correct area or location, this could cause disorientation or even danger in the case of an emergency.
+Visually impaired and disabled people are aware of where ADA signs should be located, and if they are not hanging in the correct area or location, this could cause disorientation or even danger in the case of an emergency.

 Providing the right ADA braille signs is not only required by the Americans with Disabilities Act, it is an act of courtesy from business owner to business patron.
 These signs do not cost much, and they can significantly increase safety and ease of navigation within your building.
 They will also show that you support the needs of every customer or visitor.
 You can create an ADA sign to meet your needs at CustomSigns.com.
 We will ensure that your sign is created to meet the latest regulations.
-Also, for a limited time, ADA restroom signs are 50% off.
 These common signs should be posted in any building that offers access to a restroom, whether it be a public building or a workplace.

 For more information on signage standards, you can access the 2010 ADA standards here.